vuepont/elevenlabs-ui-vue/apps/www/content/docs/components/transcript-viewer.md

 ### useTranscriptViewerContext

 A composable to access the transcript viewer's state and controls.
-Must be used within a `TranscriptViewer`.
+Must be used within a `TranscriptViewerContainer`.

 Returns an object with the following properties: